 No. What’s more important is to get these products out to people’s access.

 Let’s take the example of American-trained AI models for lung diseases that don’t include TB in their labeling.
-TB is a problem for the developing world countries, but not so in America, so scans of TB are not found in the training dataset.
+TB is a problem in developing world countries, but not so in America, so scans of TB are not found in the training dataset.

 But, AI must work everywhere for everyone.
 Adding images of tuberculosis to the datasets would help generalize and democratize AI to other parts of the world.